 In 1947, Seeburg introduced a new record changing mechanism that held 50 records and played both sides thereby being able to offer 100 tunes from which to select from.
 Seeburg also designed its new jukeboxes to use the 45 rpm disc exclusively.
 The designs also reflected the times, with sleek and extensive use of aluminum.
 Seeburg dominated the jukebox market in the 1950s.

 Additional information on jukeboxes can be found in the following books: Vintage Coin Machines by Dick Bueschel; and Jukebox Art by Chris Pearce.
-There are also Jukebox Service Manuals available for almost every jukebox made.
-These books are available from the

 Copyright: 1996 Ken Durham.